Gibberlings3/The_Calling/readme.md

 ## Overview

 The Calling really started as a collection of random questions from BG--why didn't anyone take over the gnoll stronghold, considering the two bordering nations are on the brink of war?
-How come the only class-specific quests in the game are with Narlen Darkwalk?
+Why are the only class-specific quests in the game with Narlen Darkwalk?
 Why isn't Melicamp used more?
 While the original idea was more along the lines of a stronghold mod for BG, it grew into a planned collection of class-specific quests.
 Many others were also eager to contribute their quest ideas as well.

 ## More Information